maxgrossman/dclatebus/README.md

 # dclatebus

-Project using wmata api to classify and visualize bus routes per their lateness.
+Project using wmata api to extract and visualize bus lateness at different segments along DC Bus routes.

-Extracting data and loading into db with R, thinking d3 or some d3 package in R to viz.

 Check out the api, it rules.
 https://developer.wmata.com/docs/services/